kennyfrc/cami.js/README.md

 This effect will run whenever `count` or `countSquared` changes, logging the new values to the console.
 This can be particularly useful for debugging.

 Effects can also be used to emit custom events after specific state changes.
-For instance, you could emit a custom event whenever the count reaches a certain value:
+For instance, you could emit a custom event whenever the count reaches a certain value.
+Here's a great essay on this topic: [Hypermedia-Friendly Scripting](https://htmx.org/essays/hypermedia-friendly-scripting/#events)

 ```javascript
 this.effect(() => {